 The superstar made explosive declarations against her father and those in charge of handling her affairs, saying that they limited everything from essential self-care, proper rest between tours, dictating the medicine she takes, and even her birth control.
 Before this court appearance, the singer has kept mum on the subject, telling her fans there was no need to worry.
 That didn’t stop her supporters from launching the #FreeBritney movement or The New York Times Presents: Framing Britney Spears documentary from being released earlier this year.
 Just months later, Spears is now using her voice.
 “I want changes going forward.
 I deserve changes.
 I was told I have to sit down and be evaluated, again, if I want to end the conservatorship,” she said during her statement in court.
 “I don’t think I owe anyone to be evaluated.
 I’ve done more than enough.
 I don’t feel like I should even be in a room with anyone to offend me by trying to question my capacity of intelligence, whether I need to be in this stupid conservatorship or not.
 I’ve done more than enough.”

 The 39-year-old mom of two has been entertaining millions of people worldwide for more than 20 years, all while others controlled her personal life.
-She’s now fighting back in hopes of ending her 13-year-long battle for freedom.
+A judge removed the pop star’s father as her conservator in September 2021, but her 13-year-long battle for freedom continues.
 Check out all the details of what has happened throughout Britney Spears’ conservatorship, from 2008 until now, below.